-Members A Lewis

-J Howkins (resigned 31 August 2020)

-C Hardy A Moore D Solanki

-Trustees J Howkins, Headteacher and Accounting Officer

-A Lewis, Chair of Trustees

-M Borgese C Hardy I Siddiqi C Westall R Patel

-Company registered

-number 07693936

-Principal and registered Bentley Wood High School

-office Bridges Road

-Stanmore HA7 3NA

-Senior Leadership Group

-J Howkins, Headteacher and Accounting Officer C Westall, Headteacher of Aylward Primary School

-T Killick, Finance Director

-Independent Auditors Price Bailey LLP

-Chartered Accountants

-Causeway House

-1 Dane Street

-Bishop's Stortford

-Hertfordshire

-CM23 3BT
+Members A Lewis J Howkins (resigned 31 August 2020) C Hardy A Moore D Solanki Q Sim (appointed 21 October 2021) S Jaffe (appointed 21 October 2021) Trustees J Howkins, Headteacher and Accounting Officer A Lewis M Borgese C Hardy I Siddiqi (resigned 12 September 2021) C Westall R Patel D Gerald, Chair (appointed 26 August 2021) I Noutch (appointed 26 August 2021) A Moore (appointed 21 October 2021) Company registered number 07693936 Principal and registered office Bentley Wood High School Bridges Road Stanmore HA7 3NA Senior Leadership Group J Howkins, Headteacher and Accounting Officer C Westall, Headteacher of Aylward Primary School T Killick, Finance Director Independent Auditors Price Bailey LLP Chartered Accountants Causeway House 1 Dane Street Bishop's Stortford Hertfordshire CM23 3BT

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of The Bentley Wood Trust ("the Charitable Company" or "the Trust") for the year to 31 August 2020.
+The Trustees present their Annual Report together with the financial statements and Auditor's Report of The Bentley Wood Trust ("the Charitable Company" or "the Trust") for the year to 31 August 2021.
 The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

 The Trust operates two Academy Schools, a secondary for pupils aged 11 to 19 and a primary (with nursery) for pupils aged 4 to 11 both serving a Catchment Area in the London Borough of Harrow.
-The Academies have a combined pupil capacity of 1,855 and had a roll of 1,790 in the census on 1 October 2020.
+The Academies have a combined pupil capacity of 1,855 and had a roll of 1,824 in the census on 7 October 2021.